-Mortgage-backed securities (MBS)are “securitized” pools of mortgage loans put together by residential and commercial mortgage “originators” throughout the United States.
+Mortgage-backed security (MBS) are “securitized” pools of mortgage loans put together by residential and commercial mortgage “originators” throughout the United States.
 The loans are thus pooled and “securitized” asset-backed securities with cash flow and return of principal determined by the principal and interest payments of a pool of mortgage loans.
 Payments are typically made monthly over the lifetime of the underlying loans.

 Commercial mortgage-backed securities (CMBS) are secured by commercial and multifamily properties (such as apartment buildings, retail or office properties, hotels, industrial properties and other commercial sites).
 The properties of these loans vary, with longer-term loans (5 years or longer) often being at fixed interest rates and having restrictions on prepayment, while shorter-term loans (1-3 years) are usually at variable rates and freely pre-payable.

-All securities ultimately backed by mortgages are classified as an MBS.
-This can be confusing because securities derived from MBS are also called MBS.
-To distinguish the basic MBS bond from other mortgage-backed instruments the qualifier pass-through is used, in the same way, that ‘vanilla’ designates an option with no special features.
+All securities ultimately backed by mortgages are classified as a MBS.
+This can be confusing, because securities derived from MBS are also called MBS.
+To distinguish the basic MBS bond from other mortgage-backed instruments the qualifier pass-through is used, in the same way that ‘vanilla’ designates an option with no special features.

 Collateralized mortgage obligations (CMOs) are financial debt vehicle first created in 1983 by investment banks Salomon Brothers and First Boston.
 Legally, a CMO is a special purpose entity that is wholly separate from the institution(s) that create it.
 The entity is the legal owner of a set of mortgages, called a pool.
 Investors in a CMO buy bonds issued by the entity, and receive payments according to a defined set of rules.
 The mortgages themselves are called the collateral, and the bonds are called “tranches” (also called classes), and the set of rules that dictates how money received from the collateral will be distributed is called the structure.